Comment by losvedir

 It both is and isn't.
 Have you seen PETA footage from inside factory farms?
 It's hellish in that special way only the industrial revolution could produce.

-• hibikir 4 days ago
+• hibikir a year ago

 I am sure that some people will question some of the historiography there, but Cadillac Desert is a book all about the history of water management of the great plains, from Kansas onwards.